zudsniper/mcp-notifications/docs/USAGE.md

 ## Imgur Image Support

-The `notify` tool supports two ways to include images:
+The `notify` tool supports two ways to include a **main image**:

-1. `imageUrl`: For images already available via a URL
+1. `imageUrl`: Use this when the image is **already hosted online** and accessible via a direct URL.
+The notification will embed or display this image without uploading it.
-2. `image`: For local image files on your system
+2. `image`: Use this when the image is a **local file on your system**.
+The system will upload this image (e.g., to Imgur or ntfy) before including it in the notification.

+Additionally, you can provide:
+- `attachments`: A list of URLs (images, documents, files) to attach **beyond the main image**.
+These may be displayed as links or previews, depending on the service.

-When providing either option, the image will be:
+When providing either `image` or `imageUrl`, the image may be:
-1. Uploaded to Imgur (if configured)
+- Uploaded to Imgur (if configured)
-2. The Imgur URL will be included in the webhook notification
+- The resulting URL included in the webhook notification

 This is useful for:
-- Sharing generated charts/diagrams
+- Sharing generated charts or diagrams
 - Sharing screenshots
 - Ensuring images remain accessible after temporary files are cleaned up